jenningsanderson/qa-tiles-plus/README.md

 # OSM-QA-Tiles+

-Playing in this repo before moving to osmlab...?

 Some scripts to automate the extraction of turn restrictions (and more?) from the planet pbf file and then join with the latest osm-qa-tiles.

 Originally from this gist: https://gist.github.com/jenningsanderson/b04ac2cc68a2cf79a4c4cb2c1b16c96d

 ### Running
 Each script is numbered to run in order.
-First, wget the latest planet file and the osm-qa-tiles:
+First, `wget` the latest planet file and the osm-qa-tiles:

     $ wget https://planet.openstreetmap.org/pbf/planet-latest.osm.pbf
     $ wget https://s3.amazonaws.com/mapbox/osm-qa-tiles-production/latest.planet.mbtiles.gz